kavish-s/Python-Keylogger/README.md

 # Python Keylogger

-A simple Python-based keylogger that records keystrokes and saves them to a file (`keylog.txt`).
+A Python-based keylogger that records keystrokes and can create and send files to a remote server for monitoring.

 ---

 ## Features

-- Logs all keystrokes.
+- Logs all keystrokes with timestamps.
-- Detects key combinations (e.g., `Ctrl + C`).
+- Detects and logs key combinations (e.g., `Ctrl + C`).
-- Saves logs with timestamps.
+- Runs in the background until `Esc` is pressed.
-- Runs in the background.
+- Sends the keylog file to a remote server.
 - Can be converted into an executable (`.exe`).

 ---